awwaiid/thelackthereof/content/Graph Module.md

 updatedAt: 2018-12-15T12:29-05:00
 ---

 The graph module uses GraphViz to draw graphs.
-Here are some examples I've put together, but much fancier thinges are possible.
+Here are some examples I've put together, but much fancier things are possible.
 See http://www.research.att.com/sw/tools/graphviz/refs.html for GraphViz documentation, and see http://www.research.att.com/sw/tools/graphviz/examples/ for some examples.

 ```plantuml
 digraph G {